adarsh12344/Urban_Homes/README.md

 ### **1. User Authentication**
 - **Simulated Login/Logout**: Users can log in and log out.
 Authentication is simulated for demonstration purposes without backend or database integration.
+** You can directly add your mail id and passward and you will get login.

 ### **2. Property Listing Page**
 - **Listings**: Displays detailed property information using dummy data.